 The National Deaf Children's Society aims to create a world without barriers for deaf children and young people.
 They have developed an online training pack that can help schools raise awareness of deafness and hearing loss.
 The aim is to develop an understanding of deafness among mainstream teachers and ensure teachers are equipped with the knowledge and skills necessary to include deaf pupils in the classroom.

-Educating teachers about the effects and signs of hearing loss can ensure that fewer students have their education jeopardized due to an unrecognized hearing loss.
+Educating teachers about the effects and signs of hearing loss can help ensure that no student's education is jeopardized due to an unrecognized hearing loss.

-Greater awareness among teachers can also help create better partnerships between educators, educational audiologists and speech-language therapists.
+Greater awareness among teachers can help contribute to better partnerships between educators, educational audiologists and speech-language therapists.

-In addition, teachers can become ambassadors for hearing health.
-Lessons on the science of sound and hearing can both be a lot of fun while helping young people understand the dangers of loud noises and unsafe listening behavior.
+Through education, teachers can become ambassadors for hearing health.
+Lessons on the science of sound and hearing can both be a lot of fun and help young people understand the dangers of loud noises and unsafe listening behavior.